barakplasma/sad-bastard-cookbook/content/recipes/28_Another_Rice_Black_Beans_&_Rice.md

 +++
-title = "Black Beans & Rice"
+title = "Another Rice Variation: Black Beans & Rice"
 +++

 This is probably two or three meals for one person, and it reheats well.
 It